emhopkins/emhopkins.github.io/_posts/2017-06-20-my_first_gem_-_the_office_quote_generator.markdown

 ---
 layout: post
 title:  "My First Gem - The Office Quote Generator"
-date:   2017-06-20 06:58:24 +0000
+date:   2017-06-20 02:58:25 -0400
 ---

 **"I'm sort of a master of distraction.
 When I was a kid, my mom received complaints left and right from my teachers that I would distract everyone around me." - Michael**

 For my first gem I decided to build a CLI app that allows a user to view different quotes from the TV show, "The Office".
 And I have to admit, I spent more time than necessary testing the CLI because I love this show so much.
 I may have created a monster.
-I scraped my data from the site https://www.tvfanatic.com/quotes/shows/the-office/, which was the best selection of quotes from The Office I could find.
+I scraped my data from this [site](https://www.tvfanatic.com/quotes/shows/the-office/), which was the best selection of quotes from The Office I could find.

 **"Speaking as a former baby, don't get too hung up on baby names." -Andy**